TacticalMetaphysics/Lisien/lisien/design.rst

 The fast delta is a collection of facts that were set between two times.
 To make it convenient to iterate over *all* facts, they are copied into one big global ``TurnDict`` when they are set or loaded.

+Despite the name, the fast delta is only faster than the slow one when the number of facts it needs to use is relatively small.
+Lisien will switch to the slow delta if the number of facts it would need for the fast one is larger than the gap between keyframes.

 .. _lisien may have such a feature some day: <https://codeberg.org/clayote/Lisien/issues/28>